 Publication Ethics

-JPAIR Multidisciplinary Research is committed to maintaining the highest standards of publication ethics, research integrity, and editorial transparency.
-The journal follows internationally recognized principles and guidelines in scholarly publishing, research ethics, and editorial practice.
+JPAIR Multidisciplinary Research emphasizes the importance of adhering to high standards of publication ethics, research integrity, and editorial transparency to uphold scholarly trust and engagement.
+The journal follows the Committee on Publication Ethics (COPE) Core Practices and internationally recognized principles in scholarly publishing, research ethics, and editorial practice.

 Committee on Publication Ethics (COPE)